 Just four years ago, the US Department of Justice announced its closure AlphaBay, the largest drug market in its history Dark Web.

 Thai police have arrested a 26-year-old webmaster.
-Alexandre Cazes, in Bangkok, and the FBI seized AlphaBay's main server in Lithuania, shutting down a lucrative market dollars a year from selling drugs, stolen data, and more illegally to its 400.000 plus registered users.
+Alexandre Cazes, in Bangkok and the FBI seized AlphaBay 's main server in Lithuania, closing a market that was making millions of dollars a year from the sale of drugs, stolen data, and more illegally to its 400.000 plus registered users.

-The FBI called the site shutdown “ landmark".
+The FBI called the closure of the site a "landmark operation."

 But one key player escaped.
 The former AlphaBay admin number two, and security expert, self-described as a co-founder, was called DeSnake.